The Complexity of Relating Quantum Channels to Master Equations: Introduction

-This finally resolves the long-standing embedding problem, in the sense that no efficiently computable (polynomial-time) criterion can exist unless P$=$NP, and conversely the existence of any such efficiently computable criterion would imply P$=$NP.
-Rather than duplicating everything for the classical case, we will focus on the somewhat more complicated quantum problem, and then point out how the results can be adapted to the older classical embedding problem.
+This finally resolves the long-standing embedding problem, in the sense that no efficiently computable (polynomial-time) criterion for embeddability can exist unless P$=$NP; the existence of any such efficiently computable criterion would imply P$=$NP\@.
+Rather than duplicating everything for the classical case, we will focus in this paper on the somewhat more complicated quantum problem, and then point out how the results can be adapted to the older classical embedding problem.
 A more detailed exposition of the classical result can be found in Ref.~\cite{embedding}.